 But, product innovation hadn’t stopped.
 In fact, it was about to make a big mistake (or success, depending on your view).

 Some people settle for good enough, and some seek out perfection.
-Searching for perfect reproduction lead to the product innovation of Compact Discs (CD).
+Searching for perfect reproduction leads to the product innovation of Compact Discs (CD).

 (Philips, the co-inventor of the complete digital system together with Sony, have a very interesting article giving the background to the CD here).